-This section is for students who are currently placed at an approved practicum placement (nonemployment based) and would like to continue for your specialized year.
-Completing this section will make your current agency your first choice.
+This section is for students who are currently placed at an approved practicum placement (non-employment based) and would like to continue for your specialized year.
+Completing this section will make your current agency your first choice for placement, even if it does not align with your interest areas listed elsewhere in the application.